vgomes-p/Programando_Meu_Futuro_2024/README.md

 <h2 id="reload"> Piscine Reload </h2>
 <img align="left" alt="Piscine Reload" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQdwXtAOL0wCTsYOlr33hJX33swJ5ItWUmeRA&s"  width="150px"/>
-Piscine Reload was a warm-up for the courses.
-Here, we had to redo some of the projects from the C Piscine, but with new requirements and additional limitations.
-A score of 50 was required to pass this project, and I scored 51 — after five attempts.
+Piscine Reload served as a warm-up for the upcoming courses.
+In this phase, I was required to rebuild several projects from the original C Piscine, but with added requirements and stricter limitations that prepared me for what was to come.
+A score of 50 out of 100 was needed to pass.
+After submitting five retries, I finally achieved 51/100 and was able to move forward.

 [![Button](https://img.shields.io/badge/See%20project-red?style=for-the-badge)](https://github.com/vgomes-p/piscine_reload-42)